Partner and Senior Mediator

 More about me:

-My work has been significantly shaped by the insights and support from my wife Kalyn Falk who is a spiritual director, retreat leader, trainer and incredible mother/resource to our two boys Jase and Noah and the ever growing circle of others that we call family.
+My work has been significantly shaped by the insights and support from my wife Kalyn Falk who is a spiritual director, retreat leader, trainer and incredible mother/resource to the ever growing circle of people that we call family.

 I love landscaping (gardening during the summer and ice sculptures during winter).
 Sometimes I get an idea for a project and it is like an itch that just wont go away until I find a way to make it happen.